CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

       $ bundle install
       ```

-   1. Serve website on the jekyll server
+   1. Generate and serve website on the jekyll server

       ```ShellSession
      $ bundle exec jekyll serve